DE-RSE/de-rse.github.io/en/positions-process.md

 ## Development process

-The development process for [positions of the Society](./positions.html) has been developed by its members and can be changed by its members if the need arises.
+The development process for [positions of the Society](./positions.html) has been developed by its members.
 It has three phases, which are set up as follows.
+The process can be changed by its members, following the same procedure as the development of positions.

 ### 1. Call and work phase